nmxmxh/master-ovasabi/docs/services/implementation_pattern.md

 ## Overview

-Each service follows a three-layer architecture with Amadeus knowledge graph integration:
+Each service follows a three-layer architecture with Amadeus knowledge graph integration and is registered via a central Provider using a DI container:

 ```mermaid
 graph TD